Relative hyperbolicity of free extensions of free groups: Introduction

 \subsection{History and motivation}

-The interest in the geometry of extensions of groups started with Thurston (\cite{Tharxiv}) where the $\pi_1(S)$--extension of a cyclic group, which is a three manifolds called the mapping torus is hyperbolic if and only if the the cyclic group is generated by a pseudo-Anosov element of the mapping class group.
-In the case of extensions of free groups, relative hyperbolicity is more appropriate notion given the variety of dynamical behavior of elements of $\out$ as there is more than one type of \emph{pseudo-Anosov behaviour} in the $\out$ setting.
+The interest in the geometry of extensions of groups started with Thurston's hyperbolization theorem \cite{Tharxiv} which states, in algebraic terms, that the $\mathbb Z$--extension of $\pi_1(S)$, where $S$ is a closed surface, is hyperbolic if and only if the cyclic group $\mathbb Z$ is generated by a pseudo-Anosov element of the mapping class group of $S$.
+In the case of extensions of free groups, relative hyperbolicity is more appropriate notion given the variety of dynamical behavior of elements of $\out$ as there is more than one type of \emph{pseudo-Anosov behavior} in the $\out$ setting.

-First generalization of Thurston's result to the free group setting is due to Bestvina--Feighn, using a \emph{combination theorem} (\cite{BF-92}) they find examples of hyperbolic free group extensions.
-The question of hyperbolicity of free-by-cyclic groups was settled by Brinkmann in \cite{Br-00}.
-Relative hyperbolicity of free-by-cyclic groups was addressed almost simultaneously by the first author \cite{Gh-23}, Dahmani-Li \cite{DahLi-20} and Dahmani-Krishna \cite{Dah-Relhypfbc} and the property of non-relative hyperbolicity in this setting was addressed by Hagen \cite{HagNib-18}.
-It was shown by Ghosh \cite{Gh-23} and \cite{HagNib-18} that when $\mathcal{Q}$ is infinite cyclic, $E_Q$ is hyperbolic relative to some collection of peripheral subgroups if and only if every conjugacy class $[w]$ in $\F$ grows exponentially under iteration by $\phi$ provided that $w$ is not in some conjugate of a peripheral subgroup.
-Sufficient conditions for hyperbolicity of extensions of free groups have been addressed by the first author \cite{Gh-23}, Uyanik \cite{Uya-17} for the free-by-free cases and Dowdall-Taylor \cite{DowTay1} for a more general case.
-In contrast, the only known works addressing relative hyperbolicity of extensions of free groups, for a non-cyclic $Q$, are from the theory of mapping class groups of puncture surfaces (see Bowditch \cite{Bow-07}, Mj-Reeves \cite{MjR-08}).
+First generalization of Thurston's result to the free group setting is due to Bestvina--Feighn.
+Using a \emph{combination theorem} they find examples of hyperbolic free-by-cyclic groups (\cite{BF-92}).
+The question of hyperbolicity of free-by-cyclic groups was settled by Brinkmann who showed that any atoroidal automorphism induces a hyperbolic free-by-cyclic group (\cite{Br-00}).
+Relative hyperbolicity of free-by-cyclic groups was addressed almost simultaneously by Ghosh \cite{Gh-23}, Dahmani-Li \cite{DahLi-20} and Dahmani-Krishna \cite{Dah-Relhypfbc} and the property of non-relative hyperbolicity in this setting was addressed by Hagen (\cite{HagNib-18}).
+It was shown by Ghosh \cite{Gh-23} and Hagen \cite{HagNib-18} that when $\mathcal{Q}$ is infinite cyclic, $E_Q$ is hyperbolic relative to some collection of peripheral subgroups if and only if every conjugacy class $[w]$ in $\F$ grows exponentially under iteration by $\phi$, provided that $w$ is not in some conjugate of a peripheral subgroup.
+Sufficient conditions for hyperbolicity of extensions of free groups have been addressed by Ghosh \cite{Gh-23} and Uyanik \cite{Uya-17} for the free-by-free case and Dowdall-Taylor for a more general case \cite{DowTay1}.
+In contrast, only known works addressing the relative hyperbolicity of extensions of free groups generated by non-cyclic subgroups, are from the theory of mapping class groups of puncture surfaces (see Bowditch \cite{Bow-07}, Mj-Reeves \cite{MjR-08}).
 We attempt to partly fill this gap.